 Pickleball is growing in popularity here in the Ventura County area.
 Here is a list of public pickleball courts in and around Ventura County.

-- The Conejo Recreation & Park District maintains two pickleball courts at Del Prado Playfield in the Dos Vientos section of Newbury Park, six courts at Rancho Conejo Playfield in Newbury Park, three indoor courts at the Thousand Oaks Community Center and two courts (bring your own net) at Estella Park.
+Thousand Oaks: Two pickleball courts at Del Prado Playfield in the Dos Vientos section of Newbury Park, six courts at Rancho Conejo Playfield in Newbury Park, three indoor courts at the Thousand Oaks Community Center and two courts (bring your own net) at Estella Park.